by Amy Zidell

 I'm not alone in my growing impatience with this unresolved situation.
 In thinking about the situation I was struck by a thought.
 I believe I've discovered some possible reasons for the prolonged situation on the back of my car insurance card of all places.

-I don't know what type of vehicle insurance the U.S. soldiers or the Chinese have but if they have an insurance card anything similar to what State Farm issues for car insurance, I think it will help explain why things are taking place as they are and why it's taking so long for our soldiers to be released.
+I don't know what type of vehicle insurance the U.S. soldiers or the Chinese have but if they have an insurance card anything similar to what my insurance company issues for car insurance, I think it will help explain why things are taking place as they are and why it's taking so long for our soldiers to be released.

 On the top of the card it states, "This card must be carried in the insured motor vehicle for production upon demand."
 Even if you swap out Motor Vehicle with Spy and/or Fighter Plane, the message of this information is clear.
 Maybe the whole apology diplomacy is to cover up the fact that this card was left in the Spy or Fighter Plane that's in the shop.